Tapeworms at a glance

 Transmission and life cycle

-The tapeworm needs two hosts to complete their lifecycle.
+The tapeworm needs two hosts to complete its lifecycle.
 First is the intermediate host (the flea or a rodent), which passes the larval stage of the tapeworm around, and the final host (your cat), where the larvae develop into an adult tapeworm.

 Cats become infected when they ingest a flea (during grooming) or rodent which contains tapeworm larvae.